 There are three purposes of civilisation: 1) to satisfy the endless thirst for power of the personalities in charge of it 2) to satisfy the endless demands of the debt-economies that powerful people base their power on and 3) to pacify the endless fear of the ordinary personalities that powerful personalities rule over.
 What all this means is that civilisations are committed to never-ending exponential growth.
 They exploit and deplete the natural world around them until the civilisation collapses.
-Because they also destroy character — the sensitivity, love, generosity, courage and fellow feeling of ordinary people, all of which threaten civilised power-structures.
+Civilisations also destroy natural character — the sensitivity, love, generosity, courage and fellow feeling of ordinary people, all of which threaten civilised power-structures.
 When character dies nobody can see or care about what is really happening, and so their power to resist vanishes too.

 This is the first global civilisation.
 It — the human world — now completely covers the earth which it depends on, suffocating and exhausting it.
 We are now, as you might have noticed, on the point of collapse.
 There is only a very, very short time left, and nothing, but nothing, can be done to stop it.
 To stop the collapse we would have to stop using nuclear power, stop using all petrochemical products (all plastics, all fertilisers, all cars), stop importing all our food from other countries, stop digging up rare earth metals, meaningfully reintroduce the wild and ‘scale back’ the economy to roughly medieval levels — all over the world, and not just immediately, but twenty or thirty years ago.

 Don’t believe anyone who tells you otherwise.
 It is pure fantasy.
 Look (past the news) at what is actually happening in Greenland at the moment, to the world’s permafrost, to the oceans, to the rainforests.
 The total and utter devastation is hidden from the ordinary news media (and from the ordinary city-dweller), but it’s there if you want to find it.
 We are headed for a massive wipe-out, very, very soon.
 In ten or twenty years.
 Civilisation is about to collapse and just about everyone and everything will die.